 Since the introduction of the Education Environment Act in 2004, all Danish universities are legally committed to make this type of study.

 From 2007 to 2017, AU carried out its own study environment survey every three years.
-In autumn 2020, AU's own survey was integrated into the Danish Agency for Higher Education and Science's national survey for the first time.
-Data from the Danish Agency for Higher Education and Science’s 2020 survey therefore forms the basis for the assessment of the teaching environment currently followed up on at degree programme level.
+In autumn 2020, AU's own survey was integrated into the Danish Agency for Higher Education and Science's national survey the Danish Student Survey for the first time.
+This survey was conducted again in 2021 and will from now on be conducted every two years - next time in 2023.